 If SEO is important to you, then you probably already know about rel=”canonical” links, which we’ll refer to as canonical URLs.
 Introduced in 2009, canonical URLs signal to search engines as a “very strong hint” toward which URL a page’s contents should be credited.
 It is located in the <head> of a web document, and looks something like this:

 Traditionally, canonical URLs have been used to prevent duplicate content.
 If you have multiple variations of a page, or syndicate content to other sites, you’ll use canonical URLs to tell search engines which page is the main version.
 Google’s Panda update in 2014 cracked down hard on duplicate content, so canonical URLs have been used to say to Google and other search engines that 1) This is my content! and 2) This specific URL is the original content.

 Since many Ceros clients embed their interactive content using iFrames, we wanted to find a way to pass credit to the page on which each experience is embedded.
-While Googles support documentation on canonical URLs suggests a wide variety of uses dynamic URLs, multiple URLs, multiple subdomains, syndication there is nothing listed about iFrames (in fact, the top Google search result for rel canonical iframe is a forum question we asked back in June 2015).
+While Google’s support documentation on canonical URLs suggests a wide variety of uses—dynamic URLs, multiple URLs, multiple subdomains, syndication—there is nothing listed about iFrames.

 Rel=Canonical: The Experiment

 So we ran an experiment to understand: what happens if you place an iframe on a page, then point the iframe’s canonical URL to the parent page URL?
 Will Google view the iframe as part of the page it is embedded on?

 - Parent Page: a web page with a unique page title and no text